coffeedoc/codo/README.md

 ### Automatically link references

-Codo comments and all tag texts will be parsed for references to other classes, methods and mixins and are automatically linked.
+Codo comments and all tag texts will be parsed for references to other classes, methods and mixins, and are automatically linked.
+The reference searching will not take place within code blocks, thus you can avoid reference searching errors by surround your code block that contains curly braces with backticks.

 There are several ways of link types supported and all can take an optional label after the link.